Merstham FC 1924

 Merstham FC: History

-For the 2006/07 season manager, Mick Sullivan, along with assistants Micky Stratford and Rhys Williams built a team which surpassed expectations as the club enjoyed their best season for 20 years, finishing second in the league and winning the Premier Challenge Cup by beating North Greenford Utd 4-1 in a hard-fought final.
-In the league they notched up a fantastic 100 goals, nearly a quarter of which were scored by striker Kwabena Agyei.
-The Southern Combination Cup was shared between Merstham and Staines Lammas when a fixture date for the final could not be agreed.
-The final of the ESHCC against Redhill was delayed until the start of the 2007/08 season when Merstham won 3-2.
-Many thought Merstham had peaked, but the 2007/08 season, Mick Sullivan’s seventh year in charge, brought the Club into a new era with a treble winning side, a fantastic run in the FA Vase and promotion to the Isthmian League South Division as they finally finished top of the league after two seasons as runners up.
+The 2007/08 season, Mick Sullivan’s seventh year in charge, brought the club into a new era with a treble winning side, a fantastic run in the FA Vase and promotion to the Isthmian League South Division as they finally finished top after two seasons as runners up.
 After losing on the opening day of the season at Cove, Merstham went undefeated in the league for the rest of the season winning 35 times, gaining 111 points and scoring 114 goals with Kevin Lock and Kwabena Agyei scoring 53 between them.
-The dream of a Wembley final in the FA Vase vanished in the Quarter Final when they lost at home to Needham Market 2-3 in extra time in front of a crowd of 841.
+The dream of a Wembley final in the FA Vase vanished in the Quarter Final when they lost at home to Needham Market 2-3 in extra time in front of 841.
 Merstham successfully defended the Premier Challenge Cup beating Bedfont Green 4-2 in the final.
-In the Surrey Senior Cup final against Isthmian League side Whyteleafe, the Moatsiders won 3-2 in extra time after twice being behind.
-With promotion to the Isthmian League South officially confirmed in May 2008, Merstham left behind them many friends after 24 seasons in the Combined Counties League.
+In the Surrey Senior Cup final against Whyteleafe, the Moatsiders won 3-2 in extra time after twice trailing.

 The 2012/13 was Bird’s first full season in charge and it didn’t quite live up to expectations with Merstham finishing 12th and without a noticeable run in any cup completion.
-Bird again rang the changes for the 2013/14 season bringing in more experienced players and Merstham attained their highest place in the club’s history, finishing seventh with their highest tally of points and goals since gaining promotion to the Isthmian League.
-It was a proverbial season of two halves for the Moatsiders.
-At Christmas Merstham were languishing in 18th place with just 25 points from 21 games, however, with the return of Fabio Saraiva, Merstham went on an unbeaten run, just missing out on the play-offs.
-Tommy Hutchings deservedly won the Players and Supporters ‘Player of the Season’ awards.
+Bird again rang the changes for the 2013/14 season bringing in more experienced players and Merstham attained their highest place in the club’s history, finishing seventh with their highest tally of points and goals since gaining promotion to the Isthmian League

 The 2014/15 season was to be the best in the club’s history to date, gaining promotion to the Isthmian Premier Division by winning the play-offs in style and finishing runners up in the Surrey Senior Cup.
 Merstham’s fourth place finish with 93 points and 107 goals put them into the play-offs.
-The play off semi-final went to penalties, which Merstham won 5-4 thanks to keeper Brannon Daly making a match-winning save.
-In front of a crowd of 1465, Merstham gained promotion at Folkestone beating the home side 3-0 with goals from Taurean Roberts, Tutu Henriques and skipper Fabio Saraiva.
+The play off semi-final went to penalties, which Merstham won 5-4 thanks to keeper Brannon Daly’s save.
+In front of 1465 at Folkestone, Merstham gained promotion by beating the home side 3-0.
 Just four days later, a tired-looking Merstham lost 2-0 in the final of the Surrey Senior Cup to Met Police.
-The 2015/16 season was to be yet another record-breaking season for Merstham attaining their highest position in the ‘Football Pyramid’ finishing a very creditable tenth in their first season in The Isthmian Premier League.
-This was in part due to 20 goals from Charlie Penny and 14 from Fabio Saraiva who were both signed by Woking after dumping the National League side out in the semis of the Surrey Senior Cup.
+The 2015/16 season saw the team attaining their highest-ever position in senior football finishing tenth in their first season in The Isthmian Premier League.
+This was in part due to 20 goals from Charlie Penny and 14 from Fabio Saraiva who were then both signed by Woking after dumping the National League side out in the semis of the Surrey Senior Cup.
 The final was very one-sided, as Godalming Town were thumped 4-1.

 In Merstham’s second season in the Isthmian Premier, the Moatsiders reached the First Round Proper of the FA Cup for the first time in their history.
-They achieved this with some of the finest football ever seen at the Moatside; They beat East Preston (4-1), Colliers Wood Utd (2-1 in a replay), Thamesmead Town (5-1) and Ebbsfleet Utd (2-1) on the way to a meeting with League One side Oxford United.
-The loss of skipper Fabio Saraiva and Charlie Penny in the close season to Woking was a blow, but Hayden Bird was determined to build on the success of the previous season.
-Penny did return to the Moatside after not getting regular football at Woking and scored twice in his first game back.
-However, an injury during the FA Cup game against Ebbsfleet United kept him out for the rest of the season.
-The obvious highlight of the season was the Oxford United game which saw a record-breaking crowd of 1,920 at the Moatside.
-Although Merstham lost 5-0, the scoreline somewhat flattered the League One side.
-After the euphoria of the cup run, Merstham’s season spiralled downward and the club narrowly avoiding relegation on the last day of the season, which was not helped by the loss of three points for fielding an ineligible player.
+They beat East Preston (4-1), Colliers Wood Utd (2-1 in a replay), Thamesmead Town (5-1) and Ebbsfleet Utd (2-1) on the way to a meeting with League One side Oxford United.
+A record-breaking crowd of 1,920 packed into the Moatside, but Merstham seemed a little over-awed and lost 5-0.
+After the euphoria of the cup run, the season spiralled downward and the club narrowly avoided relegation on the last day of the season.

 During the close season Bird made wholesale changes to his squad.
-Assistant Manager Mick Sullivan, who left the club, was replaced by Merstham player/coach Tutu Henriques.
-The 2017/18 saw the club celebrate its 125th anniversary, finish 12th in the league and for the second time in four years, win the Surrey Senior Cup, beating Leatherhead 3-1.
+The 2017/18 season saw the club celebrate its 125th anniversary, finish 12th in the league and for the second time in four years, win the Surrey Senior Cup, beating Leatherhead 3-1.
 The 2018/19 was Merstham’s best-ever season in the topflight.
-At Christmas, the side were flirting with relegation, but a superb run saw the Moatsiders put themselves in the hunt for the play offs.
+At Christmas, the side were flirting with relegation, but a superb run saw the Moatsiders put themselves into the hunt for the play offs.
 They finished the season needing to win away to Worthing to get into the play offs.
 Amazingly the visitors went 3-0 up inside the first ten minutes and held on for a 4-2 win.
-In the play-off semi-final, another tough away game at Carshalton saw the Moatsiders shock the Robins with a 2-1 win, which set up a play-off final away to Tonbridge Angels in front of a crowd of 2,400.
-It turned out to be a physical and rather dour encounter marred by a double sending off just before the interval with Merstham’s Ollie Cook given his marching orders.
+In the play-off semi-final, away to Carshalton, the Moatsiders shocked the Robins with a 2-1 win, which set up a play-off final away to Tonbridge Angels in front of a crowd of 2,400.
+It turned out to be a physical and dour encounter marred by a double sending off just before the interval with Merstham’s Ollie Cook given his marching orders.
 Tonbridge scored on 34’ and the Moatsiders rarely looked like getting back on terms.
 A penalty in added time was largely irrelevant as the Angels clinched the play-off spot with a 2-0 win.
-Shortly after the play-off final, Manager Hayden Bird decided that he had taken the club as far as he could and left to join Kingstonian, taking the entire first-team squad with him.
-Former Tooting and Mitcham boss Frank Wilson was appointed in June 2019 and had to build a brand-new squad from scratch, bringing in former Moatsiders Omar Folkes and Peter Wedgeworth.
+Shortly after the play-off final, Bird left to join Kingstonian, taking the entire first-team squad with him.
+Former Tooting and Mitcham boss Frank Wilson was appointed in June 2019 and had to build a brand-new squad from scratch.

 No one could have predicted the impact of Covid-19 as the pandemic swept the world just as the 2019/20 season neared its conclusion.
 Wilson had endured a real baptism of fire as his new team struggled to maintain their Premier League status.
 As the pandemic surged throughout the UK, football was no longer a priority and when the season was finally curtailed, with all records being expunged, Merstham were fighting relegation and sat in 21st place, although with home games against relegation rivals to play, most were confident that the drop could be avoided.
 The 20/21 season lasted just 11 games before the surge in Covid cases brought the new season to an inevitable halt.

 When football finally returned at the start of the 2021/22 season, the Moatsiders made a decent start in the league and progressed through two rounds of the FA Cup before losing at home to Hereford United.
-In the FA Trophy, Welwyn Garden City came to the Moatside and caused something of an upset by winning comfortably 3-0.
-In November, the team went through a purple patch of form with the front two of Korrey Henry and John Ufuah forming a lethal combination and the team playing some superb football.
+In November, the team had a purple patch of form with the front two of Korrey Henry and John Ufuah forming a lethal combination and the team playing some superb football.
 In the home game against Haringey, Merstham were 5-0 up at the interval!
 However, other clubs had taken note and Ufuah departed for the Welsh Premiership and Henry to Carshalton.
 Without their front two, the Moatsiders struggled to score goals and combined with a horrendous run of injuries that reduced the squad to the bare bones, Merstham began to slide down the table.
 The team lost their final 13 league games and relegation was confirmed on the final day of the season.
-Wilson departed and he was replaced for the 2022/23 season by former Carshalton boss and ex-Merstham midfielder Peter Adeniyi.
+Wilson departed and he was replaced for the 2022/23 season by former Carshalton boss and ex-Merstham midfielder, Peter Adeniyi.

 Merstham were one of the favourites for promotion from the Isthmian South Central in 2022/3.
 However, Adeniyi’s young, new team failed to fire and after ten games, the team were bottom of the table and remained there for much of the season.
-A bad habit of drawing games that they should have won didn’t help and the team eventually ended up with 17 draws from 38 games.
-That combined with a quite appalling record from the penalty spot meant that all too often the side managed to snatch defeat (or a draw) from the jaws of victory.
+A bad habit of drawing games that they should have won didn’t help as the team eventually ended up with 17 draws from 38 games.
 A prime example was away to Southall when the Moatsiders were 3-1 up in added time but ended up drawing 3-3!
-The team seemed to have turned a corner around the New Year and had a number of good results, including an unbeaten run of 6 games, but only one of those was a win.
+The team seemed to have turned a corner around the New Year with an unbeaten run of 6 games, but only one of those was a win.
 As the season drew to a close, Merstham had their fate in their own hands with games against others around them in the relegation zone.
-But a damaging defeat at Sutton Common Rovers and a disappointing home draw with Bedfont Sports followed by a 6-0 thumping at Walton & Hersham put them in deep trouble near the bottom.
-A fighting performance and 90th minute winner at Chertsey meant it was all to play for in the final league game of the season at home to Westfield.
+But a damaging defeat at Sutton Common Rovers and a disappointing home draw with Bedfont Sports followed by a 6-0 thumping at Walton & Hersham put them back in trouble.
+A fighting performance and a 90th minute winner at Chertsey meant it was all to play for in the final league game of the season at home to Westfield.
 After 45 minutes the Moatsiders were 2-0 down and staring relegation in the face.
-However, a stirring second half display earned them a point with a 2-2 draw, but they could have won it.
+However, a stirring second half display earned them a point with a 2-2 draw.
 It condemned Merstham to a relegation play off against an in-form Egham Town.
-In front of over 650 spectators, Merstham conceded first and were lucky not to be two down.
-But on the stroke of half time, Aaron Goode powered home a header to make it 1-1.
-After the break it was all Merstham and two goals by Adam Adam on 64’ and 81’ guaranteed the Moatsiders survival.
+In front of over 650 spectators, Merstham conceded first but on the stroke of half time, Aaron Goode powered home a header to make it 1-1.
+After the break it was all Merstham and two goals by Adam Adam guaranteed survival.

 First Team Honours